 In the Restaurant

-The primary job of a sommelier is to provide customers in a restaurant with a great recommendation of wine to be enjoyed with their meal.
-General requirements: Generally, a Sommelier Certificate is required to apply for this job, as well as a great palate and the ability to recognize quality wine.
+The primary job is to provide customers in a restaurant with a great recommendation of wine to be enjoyed with their meal.
+General requirements: Generally, an Advanced Sommelier Certificate is required to apply for this job, and a great palate and the ability to recognize quality wine.

 - Selecting a quality wine for the menu.

 - Training and informing waiting-staff about the wines.